 Barhi dates are available for a short season in the fall.

-Barhi dates, botanically classified as Phoenix dactylifera, are a rare variety belonging to the Arecaceae family.
+Barhi dates, botanically classified as Phoenix dactylifera, are a rare variety belonging to the Aceraceae family.
 The small fruits form in bunches on date palms native to Iraq and are a part of the soft date subgroup.
-The name Barhi is derived from abic word barh, meaning “hot wind,” a descriptor given for the hot winds that were present in the date’s native lands that helped to ripen the fruits.
-Barhi dates, also known as Barhee dates, are highly favored for their unique ability to be consud throughout the date’s three stages of ripeness: semi-ripe, or khalal, fully ripe, rutab, and dried and wrinkled, known as tamr.
+The name Barhi is derived from the Arabic word "barh," meaning "hot wind," a descriptor given for the hot winds that were present in the date's native land, rumored to help ripen the fruits.
+Barhi dates, also known as Barhee dates and Phoenix dates, are highly favored for their unique ability to be consumed throughout the date's three stages of ripeness: semi-ripe, or khalal, fully ripe, rutab, and dried and wrinkled, known as tamr.
 The variety is also valued for its creamy, smooth consistency and caramel flavor.
 Barhi dates are not commercially cultivated on a large scale as their season is short, and it is difficult to transport the delicate dates once ripe.
 The dates are considered a rare delicacy and are mainly appreciated fresh in their semi-ripe and mature stages.

 Barhi dates are an excellent source of fiber to stimulate the digestive tract and are rich in potassium to balance fluid levels within the body.
 The dates are also a good source of copper to maintain a healthy nervous system, magnesium to regulate blood pressure, manganese to promote the development of connective tissue, and contain lower amounts of vitamin B6, iron, and vitamin C.